davidamaro/latexextractor/readme.md

 README
 ======

-A very simply latex data extractor (only from tables).
+A very simple latex data extractor (only from tables).

 Usage
 -----